-Program graduates work directly with diverse groups of clientele and consumsers in a wide variety of human service and addiction treatment agencies.
-The course of study can be completed on a full-time basis (5 semesters) or part-time with day and evening options available.
-The practicum (internship) portion of the curriculum provides 420 hours of supervised experience in human service agencies, behavioral health centers, schools, correctional facilities, and chemical dependency treatment centers.
+Human Services and Behavioral Health graduates work directly with diverse groups of clientele and consumers in a wide variety of human service and addiction treatment agencies.
+The associate courses of study can be completed on a full-time basis (5 semesters) or part-time with day and evening options available.
+The associate practicum (internship) portion of the curriculum provides 420 hours of supervised experience in human service agencies, behavioral health centers, schools, correctional facilities, and chemical dependency treatment centers.

 Students in the Human Services and Behavioral Health degree program meet the academic requirements for registration as a Chemical Dependency Counselor Assistant - Phase I (CDCA) with the Ohio Chemical Dependency Professionals Board.

 While taking MHT 1101, you'll attend our Program Orientation session to learn about program admission requirements.
 The Human Services and Behavioral Health program requires a GPA of 2.00 or higher for enrollment in our limited enrollment classes.